 This service is for clients wishing to identify the date of decoration on European porcelain objects of insecure or unknown provenance.
 By analysing overglaze enamels and areas of gilt decoration with XRF, we can identify typical porcelain pigments dating to the 18th, 19th and 20th centuries.
 We specialise in Meissen and Vincennes-Sèvres porcelain, and have constructed a comprehensive database of over 500 genuine objects from established collections in the UK, Germany and the US that we use to compare clients’ objects with.
 XRF is completely non-invasive, therefore samples are not required.
 Analyses can be carried out on anything from single objects to whole collections.
 A verbal identification is provided and can often be given immediately.

-Certification/Report Service - Certificates of analysis per object, or reports of analysis by collection, for documentation or sale purposes can be produced on request.
+Certification/report service – certificates of analysis per object, or reports of analysis by collection, for documentation or sale purposes can be produced on request.

 Using the facility

 We specialise in dating the decoration of Meissen and Vincennes-Sèvres porcelain on objects of insecure provenance or whose dates are questioned by ceramics specialists.
-18th century porcelain produced by Meissen and Sèvres was frequently copied, redecorated or reproduced in the 19th and 20th centuries; the decoration is often of such high quality that it is difficult to identify by eye.
-An example of this are a group of snuffboxes recently offered for sale at Bonhams, London, many decorated in the 18th century style but some suspected by specialists to be of 19th century decoration.
-Using our handheld XRF equipment, results showed that a range of enamels were coloured by pigment technologies only developed in the 19th century pigment - key indicators that the decoration on these suspect pieces was of 19th century date or later.
+Eighteenth century porcelain produced by Meissen and Sèvres was frequently copied, redecorated or reproduced in the 19th and 20th centuries; the decoration is often of such high quality that it is difficult to identify by eye.
+An example of this is a group of snuffboxes recently offered for sale at Bonhams, London, many decorated in the 18th century style but some suspected by specialists to be of 19th century decoration.
+Using our handheld XRF equipment, results showed that a range of enamels were coloured by pigment technologies only developed in the 19th century pigment – key indicators that the decoration on these suspect pieces was of 19th century date or later.

 Medieval enamels are particularly fine and valuable pieces of artwork, often applied to gilt reliquaries, medals and other objects.
 However, they were once again extensively copied in the Victorian period, when they came back into fashion.
 It is often difficult to tell by eye whether a piece is original or a late copy.
 We have worked extensively on both originals and copies with colleagues from other universities and museums and are able to show that they are compositionally very distinct, differing in both colouring pigments and often in the flux used in the enamel.
 This means we are usually able to say with confidence whether pieces are medieval or later.

 We work regularly with metal objects, mostly copper alloys, but also precious metals.
 Analysis can be relatively simple and performed in the clients’ premises.
 We have access to good databases for both base and precious metals which provide comprehensive dating and provenance information.
-Our work is often aimed at characterising the material concerned – is it copper, bronze, brass, gunmetal? each of which can give dating evidence.
+Our work is often aimed at characterising the material concerned – is it copper, bronze, brass, gunmetal?
+Each of which can give dating evidence.
 However, work on museum pieces often concentrates on the nature of inlays and whether all the pieces of object are of the same alloy, giving important information on manufacturing processes.

 We regularly work on glass of all ages for museums and clients.
 An interesting example is a medieval stained glass window from Canterbury Cathedral, now in a US museum.
 Using relative dating techniques, we worked from databases of glass compositions to identify both original panels and later repairs to inform conservation treatments on the piece.
 It is hoped that this will then go back on display in the museum.